 This type of system proved to be particularly well suited to existing front-wheel-drive models that had transverse engines.
 Cars such as the Vauxhall Cavalier Mk3 led the way, featuring transmissions that delivered over 90 per cent of the engine’s torque to the front wheels during normal driving and had the ability to automatically disengage the rear axle during braking for greater stability.

 It was the introduction of the electronically controlled Haldex centre differential in 1998 that allowed brands to relatively easily add all-wheel-drive cars to their line-up.
 This allowed the car to run in two-wheel drive under normal conditions, which helped save fuel.
 Yet these early systems were reactive and waited for the front wheel to spin before sending torque to the rear axle.
 In very slippery conditions this led to scrappy handling as individual wheels were flooded with power as the transmission frantically tried to find grip.

-But constant development, more powerful electronics and faster acting differentials have meant that this type of system now comes close to matching more traditional all-wheel drive for traction.
-In fact, even Land Rover has taken to using this type of ‘on demand’ set-up for models like the Discovery Sport and Evoque.
+But constant development, more powerful electronics and faster-acting differentials have meant that this type of system now comes close to matching more traditional all-wheel drive for traction.
+In fact, even Land Rover has taken to using this type of ‘on demand’ set-up for its Discovery Sport and Evoque.
 In combination with traction control and Terrain Response it allows these cars to perform almost as well off-road as the full-sized Range Rover.

 Permanent four-wheel drive

 When four-wheel drive left the farmyard and hit the road, it was a fairly simple permanent set-up that was used.
 Cars such as the sixties Jensen FF and eighties Audi Quattro made these systems famous, and it wasn’t long before mainstream brands such as Ford had an affordable 4x4 saloon in their range.